FelixAugenstein/watson-assistant-jira-issues/README.md

 ![Create Cloud Function Action](readme_images/create-cloud-function.png)

-Copy and paste the `create-jira-issue.js` code.
+Copy and paste the `create-jira-issue.js` code (The file is included on top of this page).
 Now you need to provide some properties from the native Node.Js code you copied from Postman:

 - Correct hostname
 - Header Authorization